premiscale/pass-operator/README.md

 </p>

 From a high level, this operator runs `git pull` on an interval to grab updates from a git repository populated with encrypted secrets by `pass`.
-It maps secrets' paths to key values through the application of a [`PassSecret`](helm/operator/crds/PassSecret.yaml), a [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), such as the following.
+It maps secrets' paths to data values through the application of a [`PassSecret`](helm/operator/crds/PassSecret.yaml), a [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), such as the following.

 ```yaml
 apiVersion: secrets.premiscale.com/v1alpha1